praw-dev/praw/docs/pages/getting_started.rst

 subreddit submission listings, user submission listings, and user comment listings.

-You may also have realised that the karma values change from run to run.
+You may also have realized that the karma values change from run to run.
 This inconsistency is due to `reddit's obfuscation <http://ww.reddit.com/help/faqs/ help#Whydothenumberofvoteschangewhenyoureloadapage>`_ of the upvotes and downvotes.
 The obfuscation is done to everything and everybody to thwart